-MABE's FRN Committee meets throughout the year to discuss pending issues and coordinate meetings on Capitol Hill.
+MABE's Federal Relations Network (FRN) Committee meets throughout the year to discuss pending issues and coordinate meetings on Capitol Hill.
 The committee is comprised of board members appointed to represent the association in advocating the positions of MABE and the National School Boards Association (NSBA) to Maryland's federal delegation, including our two U.S. Senators and eight members of the U.S. House of Representatives.
 In addition, MABE representatives attend the annual NSBA's Advocacy Institute (formerly FRN Conference) in Washington D.C., and participate in the "Day on the Hill" congressional office visits.

 For additional information, contact John Woolums, MABE's Director of Governmental Relations at (410) 841-5414 or email@example.com.

 House Cancels Vote on Affordable Care Act Repeal

 On Wednesday afternoon, Republican leadership in the U.S. House of Representatives cancelled the vote on the American Health Care Act scheduled for Thursday evening.
 President Trump met with members of the Freedom Caucus at the White House, but they could not agree on provisions included in the bill or how Republicans should repeal and replace sections of the Affordable Care Act (ACA), also called Obamacare.